POWERFULZHENG/Hello-World/README.md

 # Hello-World
 This is my first repository.
+By the mean time, I'm leaning Github.